Anilator/code-flow/README.md

     // ...
 ```

-`mainFlow.steps` is a list of states of your app execution.
+`mainFlow.steps` is a list of steps of your app execution.
 The App execution starts by `mainFlow.done('start')`.
-This function summarizes the current state.
+A function `done` summarizes the current step.

 The meaning of `mainFlow.done('start')` is: "the program has finished a step called "start".
 Then a function specified in `mainFlow.steps` must be executed.
 This function is `getConfig`".